wellingtonfzambelli/poc.ef.mysql/README.md

-# poc.ef.mysql
+# About
-This project is using code-first and database-first with .NET8 + EF Core + MySQL
+This project leverages both code-first and database-first approaches to develop a robust application using .NET 8, Entity Framework Core, and MySQL.

+It showcases the flexibility of EF Core in managing database interactions, allowing for efficient migrations and schema management.

 # Stacks of this project
 - .NET 8